 Located on the main sea route between Italy and the Middle East, Sapienza was the favorite anchorage of every fleet; from the Ancient times throughout the Middle Ages particularly when the states of Methoni and Koroni became important trade centers of the Mediterranean.
 The island has seen many shipwrecks, some carrying important cargos, such as a Toman wreck that carried granite columns from the peristyle of Herod’s s temple in Caesarea Maritima.
 The shipwrecks around the island are so numerous and important that there are plans of creating an underwater archaeological park in the near future.

-Anyway…our first stop was the Ammos beach, on the northern side of Sapienza, where we were welcomed by mouflon (ovis orientalis)* wild sheep and turquoise waters.
+Anyway…our first stop was at the Ammos beach, on the northern side of Sapienza, where we were welcomed by mouflon (ovis orientalis)* wild sheep and turquoise waters.
 The sea waters turned out to be summer warm…The ram was lingering on with us…curious of our activities…(the mouflon sheep as well as other animals such as pheasants were brought to the islands in 1985 and since then they have multiplied).
 Today, over 120 species of wild live free on the island such as: goats, pheasants, partridges, quails, doves, woodcocks, thrushes etc.

-Looking towards the island on the left side of the beach there is a steep path leading through the arbutus forest and the hilltop offers great views of the area with the Methoni castle and the Proti island.
-After spending a long time at the beach and the forest…walking, swimming, picnic…and continuously admiring the wild sheep we have left the location of Ammos and sailed towards the southern tip of the island and its prominent lighthouse.
+Looking towards the island on the left side of the beach there is a steep path leading through the arbutus forest and the hilltop offers great views of the area with the Methane castle and the Proti island.
+After spending a long time at the beach and the forest…walking, swimming, having a picnic…and continuously admiring the wild sheep we left the location of Ammos and sailed towards the southern tip of the island and its prominent lighthouse.
 Supposedly from its tower one can distinguish the form of a nearby tiny island which has a perfect heart shape …quite similar to the shape of the beautiful head of our goat friend ….
 The lighthouse was built in 1885 by the British and lit for the first time same year on 1st September.
 The altitude of his stone tower is 8 metres and the height of focal plane is 110 metres.We have disembarked on the rocky shores looking for a shortcut path to the lighthouse but without a tracked path it was impossible to proceed.
 At this point it was too late to take the designated road from Porto Logos…which is about 1.5 hour walk …It was also too late for visiting the island miracles of nature: the only Mediterranean Strawberry Tree Forest which consists of trees, not bushes that are over 10 to 12 m tall (these trees grow so much due to the isolation and the climatic conditions of the past 10,000 years.
 The forest and the surrounding area have been declared as a natural monument) and the site of Spartolakka, another natural phenomenon situated in the center of the island, where instead of vegetation there is an orange – yellow plateau-a peculiar rock formed by huge amounts of pollen!
 For scientists it constitutes the best source of information concerning the age of the forest.

 So the second trip to Sapienza…(Part 2…) is inevitable and very desirable!…and for the finale let me “throw in” a few sunset images from our journey back to the Pylos marine…Sailing: Ioanian Sailing (website here)